wdk-docs/node-config-docs/Configuration-Files.md

 }
 ```

 CSON is not a dependency of node-config.
-The `dependencies` section of your application's `package.json` file must contain ```cson``` in order to read CoffeeScript object notation configuration files.
+The `dependencies` section of your application's `package.json` file must contain the ```cson``` module in order to read CoffeeScript object notation configuration files.